Self-management of Sedative Therapy by Ventilated Patients

 Time Frame

-Comparison of level of arousal and alertness using the Richmond Agitation-Sedation Scale
+Comparison of Level of Arousal and Agitation Using the Richmond Agitation-Sedation Scale (RASS)

 Time Frame: 7 days